By 2014-15, the Michigan Educational Assessment Program (MEAP) will be a thing of the past and Michigan students will be taking .

 Called Smarter Balanced, the exam was produced by The Smarter Balanced Assessment Consortium, a state-led effort to provide consistent and comparable standards, aligned to the Common Core State Standards, in English language arts, literacy and mathematics.

-The new test will replace both the Michigan Merit Exam (MME) and the MEAP in all subjects except social studies and science.
+will replace both the Michigan Merit Exam (MME) and the MEAP in all subjects except social studies and science.

 Although districts will have a paper and pencil option for the first three years, the state's goal is to have as many students as possible taking the test online by 2014-15.